-The harvesting stage had a significant (P<0.05) effect on the acid detergent lignin content (ADL%) of Guatemala grass (Table 3).
+The harvesting stage had a significant (P<0.05) effect on the acid detergent lignin content (ADL %) of Guatemala grass (Table 3).
 However, agro-ecologies and the interaction between harvesting stage and agro-ecologies had non-significant (P>0.05) effect on ADL% of tested grass.
+ADL content of 4.46% at 90 days, 5.80% at 120 days, and 5.99% at 150 days of harvesting time were recorded respectively.
 The ADL content of Guatemala grass was progressively increased with harvesting day.
-ADL content of 4.46% at 90 days, 5.80% at 120 days, and 5.99% at 120 days of harvesting time were recorded respectively.
+This could be because the plant produced more lignin and complex sugars in its cell wall.
 In accordance with the current study, previously reported finding concluded that ADL value of grass was increased with progressive stage of maturity (Bantihun et al., 2022; Mijena et al., 2022; Tilahun et al., 2017).
-The concentration of the acid detergent lignin increased with the advance of plant maturity (Grev et al., 2020).
 This might be due to the increase in structural carbohydrates (cellulose and hemicelluloses) and the increase in lignin concentration in plant tissues (Schmatz et al., 2020).
 Lignin is the non-carbohydrate component of the forage cell wall and is identified as limiting fiber digestibility.
 The late stage had the highest lignin content which would bind the cellulose and hemicellulose and prevent them from being digested and are utilized efficiently by the rumen microbes (Bantihun et al., 2022).

 The overall mean ADL content of Guatemala grass (5.42%) recorded from the current study lower than the value (7.23%) reported by Andualem and Hundessa, (2022) for the same grass species.
-On the other hand, the mean value of ADL content of the current study result was higher than the value reported by Mijena et al., (2022) and lower than Adnew et al., (2019) who reported the mean value of ADL for brachiaria grass was 3.72% and 10.44% respectively.
-This difference might be due to the variation in planting system, harvesting age, environment, agro-ecologies, soil type, and fertility in the area where the experiment was conducted.
+This difference might be due to the variation in planting system, harvesting stage, agro-ecologies, soil type, and fertility in the area where the experiment was conducted.